Have you updated your Pantone Colours recently? Have you renewed your Formula Guides and Solid Chips books within the past year?

 - Save time by making the colour matching process easier and quicker.

 Pantone acknowledges that variations in the printing process for the guides in the past have created confusion.
-A continuous improvement project over the last 2 years and investment in the ink kitchens and printing equipment ensure the new guides are the best print quality to date.
+A continuous improvement project over the last 2 years and investment in the ink kitchens and printing equipment ensures the new guides are the best print quality to date.
 Using the spot ink formulas will speed mixing time to achieve the colours accurately first time.

 - Save money by reducing the amount of shipping costs